brandonlovejoy/vaulta-strategic-framework/README.md

 ## 📝 License

-This Gold Paper is released under the **Creative Commons Attribution-NonCommercial 4.0 (CC BY-NC 4.0)** license unless otherwise specified.
+This Gold Paper is released under the Creative Commons Attribution–NonCommercial 4.0 International (CC BY-NC 4.0) license, unless otherwise noted.

+You are free to share, copy, redistribute, and adapt this work for non-commercial purposes, provided appropriate attribution is given.

+If you believe your intended use may fall outside the scope of “non-commercial,” please contact the author.

 ---